 Located in the southern reaches of the Adirondacks, Auger Falls is a great spot to check out if you love waterfalls and are visiting the region.

 Auger Falls is located along the Sacandaga River in the Siamese Ponds Wilderness of the Adirondacks.
-It is a short distance north of Wells, New York, near the intersection of Route 8 and Route 30, and close to East Jimmy Creek Falls.
+It is a short distance north of Wells, New York, near the intersection of Route 8 and Route 30, and close to East Jimmy Creek Falls and Whiskey Brook Falls.